Secured vs. unsecured startup business loan

 If your company has limited assets that won’t serve as effective collateral, you’re left with unsecured loans as an option.
 To give yourself the best chance of qualifying, you’ll likely need to wait a few months and build a history of profitability to show lenders that you’ll be able to pay back the debt.

-Your personal credit is also likely to come into play because the lender will ask for a personal guarantee.
-Make sure you have good personal credit before applying.
+Your personal credit will also likely come into play if the lender asks for a personal guarantee, so make sure you have good personal credit before applying.

 The bottom line

-Borrowing money as a startup can be tricky and secured loans are usually your best bet.
-If you don’t have collateral, you may still be able to find unsecured loans.
-Regardless of which loan you choose, follow the right steps to apply for a loan and make sure to shop around to get the best deal.
+Borrowing money as a startup can be tricky, and secured loans are usually your best bet.
+If you don’t have collateral, you may still be able to find unsecured loans, but you’ll want to review your options carefully.
+Regardless of which loan you choose, follow the right steps to apply for a loan and shop around to get the best deal.